Max Muncy Player Props: Dodgers vs. Mets

-The Los Angeles Dodgers, including Max Muncy (hitting .294 in his past 10 games, with six home runs, six walks and 14 RBI), battle starting pitcher Tylor Megill and the New York Mets at Dodger Stadium, Tuesday at 10:10 PM ET.
+The Los Angeles Dodgers, including Max Muncy (hitting .344 in his past 10 games, with six home runs, seven walks and 14 RBI), take on starter Max Scherzer and the New York Mets at Dodger Stadium, Wednesday at 3:10 PM ET.

-He had two hits (going 2-for-4 with a home run and an RBI) in his most recent game against the Mets.
+In his previous game, he reached base in all four of his plate appearances (1-for-1) against the Mets.

 Max Muncy Game Info & Props vs. the Mets